top of page

 ABOUT ME

 My work is a collection of self-portraits that surmise past moments, feelings and memories from my childhood.
 These are derived from having grown up in a stifling, emotionally abusive, and neglectful environment.
+Between parental bipolarity, and an isolated childhood, I was left with a turbulent sense of self to my feminine identity and self-worth.
+The work expresses various dualities and contradictory experiences in my life.
 I seek to encapsulate these personal struggles in order to discover who I am, and who I have been, and who I can become.

-In ceramics, I tend to work at a bigger scale which emphasizes the importance of these emotional moments.
-I find that a larger scale also gives a sense of enormity, seriousness, and a sense of relation to these feelings as a whole.
-Every texture and color I use is chosen to emphasize each specific moment or feeling that I address in each piece.
+In ceramics, I tend to work at a scale which emphasizes the importance of these emotional moments.
+I find that a larger scale gives a sense of enormity, and seriousness, while a smaller scale brings a sense of intimacy and delicacy to the work.
+Every texture, process, detail and color I use is chosen to address and emphasize specific moments or feelings in each piece.
+I use a combination of building methods, thrown and coil, to keep my construction an active thought process.
 Much is derived from my childhood, and how encapsulating those feelings now, allows for reflection and growth as both a person and an artist.

 In my photography, I like to create scenes that also deal with these emotions.
 I find that this media allows me a different sense of exploration through the concepts that I am working with.
 Photography allows me to construct a sense of narrative, whether real or imagined, yet it still conveys an honest truth behind the feelings they evoke.
 While my work is very personal to me, I like creating scenes, and pieces in which the viewers can construct their own interpretation.